RyanNgCT/RNNTasks/Part 2/README.md

 # Character Generation with Sherlock Holmes 🔍
 Generate a semi-coherent English sentence using RNN architectures.
-Use of differening architectures (LSTM, GRU), layer structure (nodes and number of layers) and Window Size (100, 200, 300).
+Use of differing architectures (LSTM, GRU), layer structure (nodes and number of layers) and Window Size (100, 200, 300).

 Download the saved models at this [link](https://drive.google.com/file/d/1Vvh3p1wEghT1_nc_OQz2uuoTVP1-STwd/view?usp=sharing).